Join us as we tour the sun-filled coffee farms of Hawai’i and hear from some of the Big Island’s key producers.

 Pacific Coffee Research

 There are over 650 coffee producers on the Big Island, all learning and relying on familial knowledge to grow coffee.
 Thanks to the work and dedication from the team at Pacific Coffee Research (PCR), more knowledge is being allocated to these producers through the Specialty Coffee Association and other training courses.
-The organization was founded in 2017 by Brittany Horn and Madeleine Longoria Garcia to provide locals with the opportunity to learn more about coffee quality, roasting, and brewing.
-PCR is now run solely by Brittany and her team, who, in addition to hosting cuppings using coffees from all over Hawai’i and offering classes for people on the Island, also roast for wholesale clients.
+The organization was founded in 2017 by Brittany Horn to provide locals with the opportunity to learn more about coffee quality, roasting, and brewing.
+PCR is now run by Brittany and her team, who, in addition to hosting cuppings using coffees from all over Hawai’i and offering classes for people on the Island, also roast for wholesale clients.

 Notably, PCR also provides advice and feedback to producers who send in their coffee after roasting and cupping.
 This has significantly helped producers understand how to improve coffee quality and increased their interest in different varieties and processing methods.
 Brittany also hosts the Kona Coffee Cupping Competition as a way to recognize the amazing coffees grown throughout Hawai’i.
 With recognition from the competition, producers may begin to find their way into international markets—a significant move to ensure a bright future for Kona coffee.